The History of David Bowie’s R&B Move, ‘Young Americans’

 Subscribe to Ultimate Classic Rock on

-“That period in my life is none too clear, a lot of it is really blurry, but we spent endless hours talking about fame, and what it’s like not having a life of your own anymore,” Bowie told Musician in 1983.
+“That period in my life is none too clear, a lot of it is really blurry, but we spent endless hours talking about fame, and what it’s like not having a life of your own anymore,” Bowie recalled in a 1983 interview with Musician magazine.
 “How much you want to be known before you are, and then when you are, how much you want the reverse: ‘I don’t want to do these interviews!
 I don’t want to have these photographs taken!’
 We wondered how that slow change takes place, and why it isn’t everything it should have been.
 I guess it was inevitable that the subject matter of the song would be about the subject matter of those conversations.”

 According to Bowie, the song came together abnormally quickly.
 “God, that session was fast.
 That was an evening’s work!
 While John and Carlos Alomar were sketching out the guitar stuff in the studio, I was starting to work out the lyric in the control room.
 I was so excited about John, and he loved working with my band because they were playing old soul tracks and Stax things.
 John was so up, had so much energy; it must have been so exciting to always be around him.”